Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 ‘Drugs discourse’ entails a set of misunderstandings that are deeply entrenched in all our societies and are among the root causes of a range of our worst global crises, not least because they continue to hinder long overdue reform to laws on drug control.

-That 80% is the world’s poor, naturally…
+That 80% is the world’s poor, naturally.

 Perhaps just pause for a moment to really take in just what this very real state of affairs entails, when some 5.5 billion people lack access to proper pain relief treatment.

-Now ask yourself whether perhaps in some small way you’re complicit….
+Now ask yourself whether perhaps in some small way you’re complicit.

-Those of us who are in one way or another progressive or enlightened on the topic of ‘drugs’ need to realize that a lot of this is on us.
 The War on Drugs is rooted in foundational myths which most of us believe to this day, despite ample research proving they’re largely based on fictions and ignorance.

 Most of us will know some version of this history.

-But how many of us know about the vast famines, droughts and floods, civil wars, and epidemics of cholera that laid waste to China’s towns and villages decade after decade through the 1800s, waves upon waves of catastrophes that saw millions of ‘peasants’ in the countryside starve and die, selling their children (daughters, always) for food, while the survivors filled the slums of cities like Shanghai and Canton, half-dead, traumatised, and wracked with dysentery.
-This devastating spectacle was beheld and utterly misunderstood by Evangelist Christians on a mission to end (not without reason) Britain’s predatory narcocolonialism, and who put two and two together and came up with a brilliant, morally righteous solution: deprive these people of the one medicine that had kept them alive.
+But how many of us know about the vast famines, droughts and floods, civil wars, and epidemics of cholera that laid waste to China’s towns and villages decade after decade through the 1800s, waves upon waves of catastrophes that saw millions of ‘peasants’ in the countryside starve and die, selling their children (daughters, always) for food, while the survivors filled the slums of cities like Shanghai and Canton, half-dead, traumatised, and wracked with dysentery?
+This devastating spectacle was beheld and utterly misunderstood by Evangelist Christians on a mission to end (not without reason) Britain’s predatory narcocolonialism, and who put two and two together and came up with a brilliant, morally righteous solution: deprive these people of the one medicine that could keep them alive.
 Ban opium!

 There is a diagnosis for this psycho-political pathology of progressivism.
-Most of us still live on a diet of scare stories, studies (and stories based on them, such as the Sackler scandal) that only involve chronically addicted people and severely truncate the vast majority of human exposure to opiates, leaving us with a public understanding of these drugs and their ‘pathology’ that’s hopelessly biased and no more objective than the average racist’s views about immigrants or Muslims.
+Most of us still live on a diet of scare stories, studies (and stories based on them, such as the Sackler scandal) that involve only chronically addicted people and severely truncate the vast majority of human exposure to opiates, leaving us with a public understanding of these drugs and their ‘pathology’ that’s hopelessly biased and no more objective than the average racist’s views about immigrants or Muslims.

 Prolonging that diet can result in conscious or unconscious refusal to engage with objective reality (past and present).
-Symptoms include an incapacity to objectively assess risk and a willingness to go along with unthinkably vast and sadistic infringements of human rights.
+Symptoms include an incapacity to objectively assess risk and a simultaneous willingness to go along with unthinkably vast and sadistic infringements of human rights.
 How many books on the Sackler scandal give an account of the CDC definition of a “drug-involved overdose” and how those stats are compiled?
 How many mention what qualifications are required to become a coroner in US states?
 Do any mention how the crusade against opiates has led to withholding vital medicine from billions of the world’s poor – show a single footnote on what are, under international law, human rights abuses on a scale unequalled by any in history?

 So, yes, we are still the Evangelicals taking away the opium from the skeletal ‘Chinaman’ for his own good.
 We are still the Effendis snatching away hashish from the Bilharzia-riddled farmer, because hashish is to blame for his condition.